 Last, I'm so glad your family is ok.
 What an experience for all of you, one you'll never forget, in both good and bad ways.
 Thanks for the reminder to cherish our loved ones and to express this often.
 We never know what lies around the corner.

-"It's not the mountains we conquer, but ourselves."
+"It's not the mountain we conquer, but ourselves."

 ~ Sir Edmund Hillary